 Building upon the skills obtained in Construction 1 (required) this course will provide students the opportunity to design and plan a larger scale project.
-This course is a dual credit class through Madison College.
-Students can earn 3 credits towards the construction program at Madison College by completing the course.
 Students will use prior skills and gain advanced skills by completing the selected project.
-Projects will include building a tool box, saw horse, bean bag toss, and the final project will be shed, gazebo, etc. NOTE: Safety glasses must be worn at all times and they are the fiscal responsibility of the student.
+Projects will include building a tool box, saw horse, bean bag toss, and the final project will be shed, gazebo, etc. NOTE: Safety glasses must be worn at all times and they are the fiscal responsibility of the student